 - When the bus approaches, stand at least 6 feet away from the curb.

 - If you have to cross the street in front of the bus, be sure to use a pedestrian crosswalk.
-Be sure that the bus driver can see you, and you can see the bus driver.

 - When exiting the bus, be careful that loose clothing or clothing with drawstrings and book bags with straps don’t get caught in the handrails or doors.